Jinone/123/_posts/2019-11-05-[BUGBOUNTY]A Simple SSRF.md

 # [bugbounty]A Simple SSRF
-This is a private program
+I was working on a private program which i cannot disclose

 First of all, its web assets have several subdomains.
-After I tested it for a while, I plan to check out the mac client.
+After I tested it for a while, I plan to look at the mac client.

+The mac client has an chat interface where i found a SSRF.

+The following is the whole process
 After installation, sign up for login, then I see a chat interface.

 Send a URL